 In the Old Town is Cabaret Voltaire, the birthplace of dadaism, an art movement that rose in protest of World War I. In 1916, a collection of artists, writers and other free-thinkers staged performances in the cabaret, skewering the status quo and shocking the world.
 Switzerland, given its neutrality, was a logical petri dish for such new ideas.

 At a Saturday morning farmers’ market I bought a picnic lunch—local Gruyère cheese, an apple, and a roll.
 I ate at Lindenhof, an overlook of the river and the Old Town.
 It was once the site of a Roman castle.

 Given its small size, challenging terrain and landlocked position, how did Switzerland manage to achieve such stable prosperity?
-Much of its financial success can be attributed to its stance on neutrality, which has:
+Much of its financial success can be attributed to its stance on neutrality.